William Arnold-Forster: Work

 On 21 December 1914, Arnold-Forster enlisted in the Royal Naval Volunteer Reserve, joining the Trade Division at the Admiralty where he was involved in planning the naval blockade of Germany.
-On 29 December 1914, he was promoted to the rank of Lieutenant, and to Lieutenant Commander on 4 June 1916.
+On 29 December 1914, he was promoted to the rank of lieutenant, and to lieutenant commander on 4 June 1916.
 In 1919 he served on the Paris Peace Conference, and wrote the Royal Navy's history of the blockade.
 He was demobilised on 19 December 1919.

 As a Labour politician, Arnold-Forster was a strong human rights advocate, and became involved in the creation of the League of Nations (1920).
 He joined the Union of Democratic Control (UDC), a pressure group arguing for more parliamentary control over foreign policy, and against war.
-In the interwar period he was influential in the foreign policy debates that tried to find an alternative to war, as a member of the All Souls Foreign Affairs Group and as a key member of the Labour Party's Advisory Committee on International Relations (Advisory Committee on International Questions on ACIQ).
+In the interwar period he was influential in the foreign policy debates that tried to find an alternative to war, as a member of the All Souls Foreign Affairs Group and as a key member of the Labour Party's Advisory Committee on International Relations (Advisory Committee on International Questions).
 There, Arnold-Forster, Philip Noel-Baker and Hugh Dalton were considered a "triumvirate".
 As an Internationalist, he was one of the more vocal supporters of the League within the party, and argued for multilateral disarmament.
 He lectured at the University of Virginia Institute of Public Affairs in 1938.
 During World War II he continued to advance ideas for a new international body with more coercive powers.
 After the war he continued writing and speaking on internationalism and the United Nations.

 As an artist, he first joined the St Ives Arts Club in 1909 and was noted for landscapes and pastels.
 His work is included in the National Portrait Gallery, London.